 The largest community of independent artisans in the nation is right here in Gatlinburg.
 They’ve been busy in winter, working on their latest creations.
-And on Thursday through Saturday, March 24-26, they gather again to show it all off in the 2016 Easter Craft Show – admission Free.
+And on Wednesday through Saturday, April 17-20, they gather again to show it all off in the 2019 Easter Craft Show – admission Free!

 Hosted in the huge Gatlinburg Convention Center at traffic light #8, the show regales the visitor with display after display of totally unique and high-quality, handcrafted items.
 The artists themselves are also in attendance, most of them actually at work on their craft, and all of them with endless patience to explain the finer points to all comers.

 It’s a friendly show, as with most things in the Smoky Mountains, and definitely for all the family.
-There will be food and music to liven up the quest through all the exhibits for that special something, perfect for a loved one – and there’s no gift quite like a hand-crafted artwork – or even yourself 🙂
+There will be food and music to liven up the quest through all the exhibits for that special something, perfect for a loved one – or even yourself – and there’s no gift quite like a hand-crafted artwork.